dinhhuy258/notes/README.md

-This is the repository take note the knowledge of computer science
+This is the repository take note the knowledge of computer science.